Governors and the White House

-- Also see: Governors and the Presidency: How They Campaign, How They Govern, by Walter Shapiro and Jill Lawrence, a report commissioned by the Center on the American Governor
+In addition to the information below, also see: Governors and the Presidency: How They Campaign, How They Govern, by Walter Shapiro and Jill Lawrence, a report commissioned by the Eagleton Center on the American Governor in 2012.

-Of the 76 Americans who have served as President, Vice President or both since the nation was formed, 26 or one-third had been governor of a state.
-This includes 17 of the 43 presidents (40%) and 15 of the 47 vice presidents (32%).
+Of the 78 Americans who have served as President, Vice President or both since the nation was formed, 27 or just over one-third had been governor of a state.
+This includes 17 of the 44 presidents (39%) and 16 of the 48 vice presidents (33%).

-Over the 57 national elections held to date, governors have captured a total of 55 presidential nominations.
-Twenty-seven were elected and, with former Governor Romney’s defeat in 2012, 28 have lost.
-If the four third party candidates are discounted, however, one can say that 53% of the major party nominees who had been governors were victorious.
+Over the 58 national elections held to date, governors have captured a total of 55 presidential nominations.
+Twenty-seven were elected and, most recently with former Governor Romney’s defeat in 2012, 29 have lost.
+If the five third party candidates are discounted, however, one can say that 53% of the major party nominees who had been governors were victorious.

 In all but 12 of the national elections, at least one governor has been on the November ballot as a presidential or vice presidential nominee.
 Two governors were on the ballot for 18 elections, and three nominated in two elections – 1912 and 1916.